symphony2colour/WhiteRabbit-Password-Generator/README.md

 - **Manual `su` testing** in a lab shell
 - Feeding `passwords.txt` into a **tool** that can attempt sudo authentication (within HTB rules)
 - Writing a small wrapper to stop on first success
+- Hydra SSH bruteforcing for a specific user

 > The exact timestamp (to the second) is typically gathered during box progression.
 This tool focuses solely on the **millisecond sweep** (000–999).